Exploring Different Lifestyle Diets

 • Refined Grains and Processed Foods: Limit processed foods and opt for whole grains over refined grains like white bread and pasta.

-Remember, consulting a healthcare professional or a registered dietitian can help you navigate these diets and find the one that suits your lifestyle and health goals.
+Consulting a healthcare professional or a registered dietitian can help you navigate these diets and find the one that suits your lifestyle and health goals.

 Share: